sciZer0/newdiscoveries/a/README.md

 As we can see:

-science (mistakenly in my opinion) believes that the real reason for the difference in the distance is Gravitational Force —  the more Work is done by the same Gravitational Force during the given second, the more Distance (D) traveled by the object during the given second.
+science (mistakenly in my opinion) believes that the real reason for the difference in the distances is Gravitational Force — the more Distance (D) traveled by the object during the given second, the more Work is done by Gravitational Force during the given second.

 NEW DISCOVERIES CHANGING ALL SCIENCE